 Ultimate ability: Death Totem

 When you deploy Revenant's Ultimate, a glowing totem will drop in front of you over about a second or so.
 It'll stick around for 30 seconds, during which time you and your allies can interact with it in order to enter "shadow form".
-There's a lot to unpack here, so I'm gonna make things simpler by dividing all the effects and consequences of using this Ultimate into pros and cons:
+While in shadow form you cannot use abilities and any damage you receive is dealt directly to your Health, bypassing your Shields.
+But if you "die", you simply return to the Totem with just 50% of your Health lost at maximum.

 How to play Revenant - top tips and tricks